-The internet is marvellous!
-It brings so many advantages like real-time communication with a friend 1000 miles away, or cloud-based storage.
-But this amazing tool and resource can also be cause for concern.
+The internet is a marvellous resource!
+It brings so many advantages like cloud-based storage, or real-time communication with a friend 1000 miles away.
+But this amazing tool can also be cause for concern.

 – Leave your child alone in the park to enjoy themselves?

 – Drop them at Oxford Street Station and let them make their way to an unknown destination?

 – Want your child to talk to a stranger on the street without your presence?

 Fire Tech seeks to positively engage with the internet to enhance learning.
 Light restrictions enable children to take advantage of this wonderful resource, but we also feel it’s important that clear boundaries are set.

 Restrictions are necessary to protect children from two dangers: harmful content – grooming, pornography, extremism; and technical intrusions – viruses, malware, phishing.
 As parents, it is your decision what content your child has access to.
 But with this comes a responsibility to educate yourself about ways to implement that decision.

 There is plenty of information online about e-safety and the amount continues to grow.
 But to get you started, here are some top picks.

 - Use parental controls.
 Internet Service Providers (ISPs) such as BT and Sky offer free filters that are easy to set up.